-All the hostels of the University have the internet facilities for the students.
+All the hostels of the University have the networking and internet facilities for the students.

-The University has all the information about the Masters and Bachelors programmes in two separate brochures, these brouchers are available on the University website.
+The University has all the information about the Masters and Bachelors programmes in two separate brochures on line.
 These have all the details about the various courses.
 The brochure has the number of seats and fee details.
 The ordinances regarding UG and PG admission are also available online.